mndpln/intro-statistics/README.md

 # An Introduction to Statistics
-This repository contains course material for the 2021 Statistics Bridging Course for incoming MBA students of UP Cebu.
+This repository contains course material for the introductory Statistics course for MBA students of the University of the Philippines Cebu.